 If any item on the list below is located in a state that has adopted the Act, and if the brokerage offers transfer on death registrations, you can take advantage of the provisions of the Act:

 - The incorporation of the issuer of the stocks or the stockbroker

 - The office of the transfer agent

 Currently, every state except for Texas and Louisiana allows for transfer on death registrations for stocks.

+When creating your estate plan, you will need to address various assets, including shares of stocks.
+A transfer on death beneficiary may allow you to avoid probate administration.
 Some clients have concerns about setting up transfer on death registrations because they worry about giving up control or ownership over their assets.
 It is important to note that a transfer on death beneficiary has no rights to the shares of stock while you are living.
 Until you die, you can still sell or give away the stock at any time.
 In addition, you are free to name a different beneficiary at any time.
 Once you die, the beneficiary named can claim the stock with ease.